 To start using My Tickets, follow these steps:

-- Enable the “Testing mode” on the same page if you want to run transactions without actually processing payments.
+- Enable “Testing mode” at My Tickets > Payment Settings to run transactions without processing payments.

-- Go to Pages > Add New and add a new page for your event.
+- Go to Pages > Add New and add a new Page for your event.
 On that page, check the box labeled “Sell Tickets on this post.”

 - Fill in the fields for your event.
 The defaults that are set up from the beginning are set at My Tickets > Ticket Settings.
 Those defaults are useful if most of your events use the same settings, but you can customize them on every event.
 Tickets won’t be available for sale unless:

 - Follow the link to go view your cart.
 If you’re logged in as an administrator, you’ll have two options from here: you can either proceed through the purchase process, or you can click through and generate a new payment with the information in that cart.
 That’s also an option only available to box office managers, which gives you the ability to easily add sales that you take over the phone or in person at your box office facility, if you have one.

 When a purchaser makes a purchase, a Payment is created in the back-end.
 It is marked as ‘Pending’ until payment is completed.
 With offline payments, you’ll always need to mark the payments as completed manually, when you receive payment.
 With online payments, they should be marked as completed as soon as the payment finishes processing.
 That’s usually very close to instantaneously, unless a Paypal payment is accepted that’s using an eCheck.
 In that case, it could take 3-7 days to complete.